Avalanche Press Homepage Avalanche Press Online Store

 Although the Germans devoted most of their remaining resources to their attack in the Ardennes forest in December 1944, they still would face enormously superior Allied forces.
 To help capture the bridges over the Meuse River from the unwary Americans, Adolf Hitler himself suggested the formation of a special tank brigade equipped with American vehicles and weapons, its troops dressed in American uniforms.
 English-speaking soldiers would interact with any genuine Americans encountered.

 Hitler selected his favorite SS commando, Otto Skorzeny, to command the unit.
 Hitler summoned him on 22 October 1944, giving him a promotion and the new command.
 Skorzeny produced his plan on the 26th, requesting 3,300 men and all available captured equipment.
-Though Hitler had woven tales of mountains of ex-U.S. gear, the German managed to find only two Sherman tanks in their depots, one of which broke down and could not be repaired (probably the cause of its capture to begin with).
+Though Hitler had woven tales of mountains of ex-U.S. gear, the Germans managed to find only two Sherman tanks in their depots, one of which broke down and could not be repaired (probably the cause of its capture to begin with).
 The other broke down on the night before the attack (one must wonder how much its crew had to do with this).

 Otto Skorzeny, uniformed terrorist.

 Skorzeny’s new command, designated 150th Panzer Brigade, instead received 22 PzKpfw V Panther tanks and 14 StuG III assault guns.
 All received a coat of green paint (which quickly began to flake off) and sloppy hand-crafted white stars.
-About half (the exact number is unclear) of the Panthers were given a sheet-metal extension on the rear of the turret that might make them resemble an American M-10 tank destroyer with the help of darkness and/or careless observers.
+About half (the exact number is unclear) of the Panthers were given a sheet-metal extension on the rear of the turret that might make them resemble an American M-10 tank destroyer with the help of darkness and/or drunken observers.

 Volunteers proved hard to come by, and so Army troops from 11th Panzer Regiment were transferred as well as some Luftwaffe paratroopers.
 All were to wear pink or blue scarves, and the tanks were given a large yellow triangle on the rear for identification.